 Hi guys, this article is about one very particular exotic guitar scale; it has been written by Danielle O'Hallisey, a guitarist/composer living in the wilds of Worcester, Vermont, USA.
 A student of Larry Coryell, she has recently been honored with a creation grant by the Vermont Arts Council to compose, perform and record new works for her neoclassical trio, Yellow Sky.
 Danielle will show you the Neapolitan Major Scale and how to approach and study a new mode.
 Enjoy this article!
 Gianca.

 My dad used to have a saying, that the hardest and most important words in the English language are these; "I don’t know".
 Difficult because our egos will block our admitting to the need for help implied in that phrase, important because we will never ask if we insist on looking like we already know what we clearly do not, so will never learn new things.

-I was first exposed to scales other than the traditional major and minor way back in the 1970’s.
+I was first exposed to guitar scales other than the traditional major and minor way back in the 1970’s.
 Eminent fusion great John McLaughlin had come out with a book of miniature scores for some of the best work of the Mahavishnu Orchestra, and in the back there was a short appendix featuring such tantalizingly new concepts in modality as the "Enigmatic Mode.

 I was a pretty good reader so I pulled out my guitar and crawled through each, like a chef sampling exotic ingredients ripe with unexplored possibilities.
 Unlike a seasoned chef, however, I lacked the understanding to see a path forward.
 How would I use these tasty tidbits in my next musical "meal?"
 I didn’t know, and didn’t admit that, so they quickly fell by the wayside without my exploring any of them further.